For the best ayam buah keluak, assam laksa, itek tim, otak-otak and kueh pie tee, head to our fave Peranakan restaurants in the city.

-The décor here at this Bukit Timah restaurant isn’t exactly eye-catching, but you don’t come here to feed your Instagram, just your tums!
-At affordable prices, you can fill your plates with itek sioh, udang sambal, and curry fish head.
+The decor at this Bukit Timah restaurant isn’t exactly eye-catching, but you’re not here for the ‘gram anyway.
+At affordable prices, you can fill your plates with itek sio (braised duck in tamarind and coriander gravy), sambal prawns and curry fish head.
 Notice a trend?
-They’re all dishes with gravies that you should definitely mix your rice in!
-You’ll thank us later.
+They’re all dishes with gravy that you should definitely mix your rice in… you’ll thank us later.

 Guan Hoe Soon Restaurant

-Known to be one of Singapore’s oldest Peranakan restaurants (established 1953), Guan Hoe Soon is the go-to place for a no-frills Nyonya meal.
-Choose from items like ayam buah keluak, sayor lodeh, and udang assam pedas.
-All dishes come in three sizes – small, medium, and large.
+Known to be one of Singapore’s oldest Peranakan restaurants (it was established in 1953!), Guan Hoe Soon is the go-to place for a no-frills Nyonya meal.
+Choose from items like ayam buah keluak, sayur lodeh and udang assam pedas (prawns in spicy tamarind sauce) for a good ‘ol time.
+Heads up, all dishes come in three sizes – small, medium and large.

-While not a restaurant, this is one Peranakan private dining experience that you should scribble onto your must-eat list.
-An idea cooked up by Cultural Medallion winner and long-time leader of the Singapore Symphony Orchestra, Lynnette Seah, keen diners either adjourn to her abode or invite her specially to prepare a private feast of dishes like buah keluak rice, bakwan kepiting and sayur lodeh.
-You can only taste her cooking via referrals, so visit this website to learn more.
+While it’s not a restaurant per se, this is one Peranakan private dining experience you should scribble on to your must-eat list.
+An idea cooked up by Cultural Medallion winner and long-time leader of the Singapore Symphony Orchestra, Lynnette Seah, the concept allows diners to either adjourn to her abode or invite her specially into theirs to prepare a feast of dishes like buah keluak fried rice, bakwan kepiting and sayur lodeh.
+You can only taste her cooking via referrals, so pop by her website to learn more.

 Straits Chinese Restaurant

-Touted as Singapore’s favourite Nyonya restaurant since 1953, this well-known chain is the brainchild of the Guan Hoe Soon Group (also a prime pick on this list!).
-Make sure you try the braised, fatty babi pongteh and tangy udang asam goreng (fried prawns).
-Their fish head curry is also a popular pick for catering.
+Touted as Singapore’s favourite Nyonya restaurant since 1953, this well-known chain is the brainchild of the Guan Hoe Soon Group (see above).
+Make sure you try the fatty braised babi pongteh and tangy udang asam goreng (fried prawns in spicy tamarind gravy).
+The fish curry is also a popular pick for catering.